This post may contain affiliate links.

 Service dogs are protected under the ADA, or Americans with Disabilities Act.
 People with disabilities with their service dog may go anywhere the public can go (with a few exceptions.)

-People with disabilities are not required to have their service dog professionally trained.
+People with disabilities are not required to have their service dogs professionally trained.
 They may train their dog themselves.
 Alternatively, they may get someone to help them train the dog, such as a friend or a local dog trainer.

 Considering how stressful life has become for many people, it’s a gift that these special dogs can help us humans and improve the quality of life for many people.
 And, this is just one type of service dog.
 There are so many others, too.
+Check out this weighted blanket on Amazon (affiliate link) which can help in the meantime (especially with sleeping) if you’re in the process of training your service dog.